 This comprehensive evaluation, part of the Business Impact Analysis definition, helps organisations prioritise resources effectively and develop strategic plans.
 This ensures resilience and continuity in the face of unforeseen disruptions.

 The first step in the BIA process is to identify and evaluate the most important company operations.
-An organization's basic functions are essential to its existence and continuous operation.
+An organisation's basic functions are essential to its existence and continuous operation.
 After the selection of the important functions, the BIA process is followed by an assessment of the risks and disturbances that might have an impact on these functions.

 The evaluation examines carefully both external and internal issues, including supply chain problems, cyberattacks, disasters, changes in rules, and operational mistakes that might cause delays.
 Understanding each risk's likelihood and severity can help companies select their response strategies.

-How to conduct a Business Impact Analysis?
+How to Conduct a Business Impact Analysis?

 Conducting a thorough Business Impact Analysis requires a structured approach that involves several key steps.
 By following these steps, organisations can systematically assess the potential impacts of disruptions on their critical business functions and develop effective strategies for business continuity.
 Here are the steps to conduct a BIA:

-Step 2: Identify critical business functions
+Step 2: Identify Critical Business Functions

 Working collaboratively with relevant stakeholders, the BIA team identifies and prioritises critical business functions and processes.
 These core activities are vital for the organisation's survival and continued operations.

-Step 3: Identify dependencies and interrelationships
+Step 3: Identify Dependencies and Interrelationships

 Once the critical business functions are specified, the team discusses the dependencies between each component and information systems.
 This helps understand the potential impacts of disruptions on interconnected areas and helps develop effective mitigation strategies.

-Step 4: Assess risks and disruptions
+Step 4: Assess Risks and Disruptions

 The BIA team executes a comprehensive Risk Assessment to define potential risks affecting critical functions.
 This assessment evaluates risks, including natural disasters, cyber-attacks, supply chain disruptions, regulatory changes, and operational failures.
 The team analyses the likelihood and potential severity of each risk.